andrograf/aeki-webshop/README.md

-# aeki-webshop
+# Aeki Webshop

-This is a furniture webshop that is built using various technologies, including Asp.Net Core, Entity Framework, Asp.Net Identity, Sessions, and SqlServer.
+This web application is designed to provide a seamless and enjoyable shopping experience for all furniture enthusiasts.
+The website has been meticulously crafted using a combination of robust technologies, ensuring a secure, efficient, and user-friendly platform.

 ## Technologies Used